 My review begs the question of what we might gain from conceptualizations of an "ideal" or "reasoned" decision.
 My answer is threefold.
 First, one needs realistic criteria if the goal is to identify quality opinions.
-In so doing, if one takes an approach grounded in psychology (which has been the modus operandi for the past decade; see Druckman and Miller 2004), then it is essential to accurately represent that work to avoid the development of inaccurate path dependencies.
-Ultimately, realistic criteria must account for realities of political communication and its pathologies (e.g. the ability of elites to shape the news and the ability of the news and elites themselves to shape opinions).
+In so doing, if one takes an approach grounded in psychology (which has been the modus operandi for the past decade; see Druckman & Miller, 2004), then it is essential to accurately represent that work to avoid the development of inaccurate path dependencies.20 Ultimately, realistic criteria must account for realities of political communication and its pathologies (e.g., the ability of elites to shape the news and the ability of the news and elites themselves to shape opinions).
 Realistic criteria need to account for the actuality of what a democratic system motivates citizens to do, or not do, when it comes to politics.
 Any account that ignores these realities and their implications is bound to be inaccurate.

-As intimated, empirical and normative theorists, must also avoid Lupia's (2006) elitist turn and Althaus' (2006) similar concerns about the mismatch between normative theory and what may actually be reasonable opinions That is, if one draws on normative theory, it must be

-20 Indeed, on a conceptual level, Druckman et al. (2009) detail how the terms "heuristics," "priming,", and "on-line processing/motivated reasoning" have been incorrectly imported into political psychology given the vast knowledge accumulated in psychology (and despite initially accurate introductions of the concepts by scholars such as Iyengar, Sniderman, Krosnick, Kuklinski, and Lodge).
-In the end, misuse generates inappropriate applications and misunderstandings carefully done: it is simply not clear.
-My point is to not only encourage the valuable goal of increased dialogue, but to persuade theorist and empirical scholars of the need to be realistic about what to expect of citizens and avoid setting impossible bars such as "full information."
+As intimated, empirical and normative theorists must also avoid Lupia's (2006) elitist turn and Althaus's (2006) similar concerns about the mismatch between normative theory and what may actually be reasonable opinions.
+That is, if one draws on normative theory, it must be carefully done: It is simply not clear.
+My point is to not only encourage the valuable goal of increased dialogue, but to persuade theorists and empirical scholars of the need to be realistic about what to expect of citizens and avoid setting impossible bars such as "full information."

-Second, when one specifies a standard, it is critical that the counter-factual be stated explicitly - that is, what does it mean exactly to meet the standard and with what consequence.
-This is an issue that has not been made explicit in a number of cases (see Mansbridge 1983: 25).
-Lupia (2006: 232) explains that "Until critics can offer a transparent, credible, and replicable explanation of why a particular set of facts [although one may extend this to any criteria] is necessary for a particular set of socially valuable outcomes, they should remain humble in assessing the competence of others."
-In other words, is not answering a particular knowledge question correctly the "right" counter-factual for information as a measure of competence or is the right counter-factual, for example, how one would answer under other conditions such as when paid for correct answers or provided with visuals (e.g., Prior and Lupia 2008)?
-In many, if not all cases, this counter-factual will involve a type of communicative process.
+Second, when one specifies a standard, it is critical that the counterfactual be stated explicitly-that is, what does it mean exactly to meet the standard and with what consequence?21 This is an issue that has not been made explicit in a number of cases (see Mansbridge, 1983, p.
+25).
+Lupia (2006, p.
+232) explains that "until critics can offer a transparent, credible, and replicable explanation of why a particular set of facts [although one may extend this to any criteria] is necessary for a particular set of socially valuable outcomes, they should remain humble in assessing the competence of others."
+In other words, is not answering a particular knowledge question correctly the "right" counterfactual for information as a measure of competence, or is the right counterfactual, for example, how one would answer under other conditions such as when paid for correct answers or provided with visuals (e.g., Prior & Lupia, 2008)?
+In many if not all cases, this counterfactual will involve a type of communicative process.